-I offer online and in-person sessions from The Arch Clinic in Fordingbridge, located on the edge of the New Forest between Salisbury and Ringwood.
+I offer online sessions and in-person sessions from The Arch Clinic in Fordingbridge, located on the edge of the New Forest between Salisbury and Ringwood.
 This is an easily accessible location for clients travelling from within Hampshire, Wiltshire, Dorset and beyond.

 Please see the ‘About’ and ‘Services’ sections of my website for more information, including training, workshops and current community work.

 “Love and pain and work should all sleep now.

 The night turns on its invisible wheels…”

 – Pablo Neruda